Dcbate/Oracle/README.md

 - Do not expose database ID keys to clients.

 ### A Resource
 The primary data representation.
-The JSON response must return a unique URI for that resource, e.g., `application` or `businessarea`.
+The JSON response must return a unique URI for that resource, e.g., `application` or `student`.

 ### A Collection
 This refers to a group of resources, e.g., `applications`.
+Than
 ## Required HTTP Response Codes for a GET Request

 | HTTP Response | Condition                              | Response Body Content                         |